Heterogenite

 Heterogenite is a natural tri-valent cobalt oxyhydroxide mineral.
 It is the most abundant oxidised cobalt mineral in the Katanga Copperbelt, a region in the Democratic Republic of the Congo.
 About 70% of known heterogenite is located in the DRC.

 The name heterogenite came from Greek, "of another kind", as the mineral differs in composition from similar minerals.
 Its formation is likely related to the weathering of carrollite (CuCo_{2}S_{4}).
 In nature it is found coexisting with other minerals like smaltite, pharmacosiderite, calcite, linnaeite, sphaerocobaltite, malachite and cuprite.

 Composition

 Heterogenite has an average grade of 64.1% cobalt, one of the highest rates among cobalt-containing minerals.

 Similar to most oxyhydroxides, heterogenite acts as a chemical 'sponge', trapping many trace elements such as Ni, Zn, V, As, Mo, and Pb.
 Amongst these trace elements is also uranium, whose concentration in the mineral can be as high as a few percent.

-Heterogenite contains cobalt in both Co^{2+} and Co^{3+} oxidation states.
+Heterogenite is commonly formulated as CoO(OH) (cobalt(III) oxyhydroxide), though samples may contain Co^{2+} and other metal cations in addition to the Co^{3+}.